6 Qualities That All Strong Project Leaders Exude

 5. Have the Ability to Maintain Full Accountability and Documentation of Projects Managed

-Failure to maintain high accountability and visibility may lead to changes in budget or scope that could derail the success of the project, asserts this blog post.
+Failure to maintain high accountability and visibility may lead to changes in budget or scope that could derail the success of the project.
 Thus, all project offices should utilize record-keeping software systems, like Oracle Primavera, that automatically track and detail expenses, resource availability and status of project tasks and activities.

 6. Have the Ability to Leverage the Talents and Strengths of Each Team Member

 In keeping with the focus on the role of the PMO, all team members contribute to the success of a project.
-Strong project leaders should take advantage of the strengths of each talent member throughout the duration of the project, as explained by this blog post.
+Strong project leaders should take advantage of the strengths of each talent member throughout the duration of the project.
 But, there are times when employees may fail to meet expectations.

 During these instances, it is important for project managers to openly address the issue and work to correct it.
 Furthermore, project leaders must base such determinations on factual, accurate data.
-This goes back to combining technology with human characteristics, further defined in this ebook.
+This goes back to combining technology with human characteristics.
 In other words, project leaders understand the role of performance management.